-A pre-meeting field trip, hosted by the meeting organizers in conjunction with the Cave Research Foundation and the USGS Karst Interest Group, will be held May 15-17, 2020, at CRF Hamilton Valley Field Station near Mammoth Cave National Park.
+A pre-meeting field trip, hosted by the meeting organizers in conjunction with the Cave Research Foundation and the USGS Karst Interest Group, will be held May 15-17, 2020, at the CRF Hamilton Valley Field Station near Mammoth Cave National Park.
 Surface tours, caving trips, and a float trip on the Green River will offer an in-depth look at Mammoth Cave and the region.
 Information about registration for this event can be found here.

 D. Urban Karst Challenges: A Remediation Success Story.
 This trip will focus on urban and industrial impacts to Hidden River Cave and what has been called “the greatest cave restoration success story in the United States.”
 Learn about how the American Cave Conservation Association played an integral role in changing a ‘domestic and industrial sewer’ back into a healthy cave ecosystem and show cave now visited by thousands of tourists and students each year.
 Activities include surface stops in the vicinity of the small town of Horse Cave, underground tour at Hidden River Cave, and time to explore the American Cave Museum.
-Leader: Pat Kambesis, Chair International Projects, Cave Research Foundation; Professor of Geography/GIS, Western Kentucky University.
+Leader: Dr. Pat Kambesis, Chair International Projects, Cave Research Foundation; Instructor of Geography/GIS, Western Kentucky University.
+Maximum 13 people.

 E. Exploration of the Mammoth Cave System Under Flint Ridge.
 This trip will visit formerly toured areas of cave under Flint Ridge within Mammoth Cave National Park.
 Participants must be prepared to walk on steep slopes and uneven terrain of old cave trails.
 This trip will focus on historic and current exploration within the Mammoth Cave area.
 Topics discussed will relate to both the preservation and degradation of cave resources as a direct result of previous tourism in this area.
 Recent research and exploration efforts will be discussed with regard to their importance in protection of the karst landscape.
-Leader: Bruce Hatcher, Cave Interpreter, Mammoth Cave National Park; Venturer, Cave Research Foundation.
+Leader: Bruce Hatcher, Cave Interpreter, Mammoth Cave National Park; Member, Cave Research Foundation.
+Maximum 18 people.